linode/apl-docs/docs/for-devs/get-started/lab-14.md

 Now click on `Deploy Changes`

-After a few minutes, Otomi will have created all the needed ArgoCD resources to deploy your workload.
+After a few minutes, Otomi will have created all the needed Argo CD resources to deploy your workload.
 In the workloads list, click on the `Application` link of your workload to see the status of your workload.

 The values of a workload can be changed at any time.
 Changes will automatically be deployed.